scikit-activeml/scikit-activeml/docs/target_semantics.rst

 .. _multilabel-strategy-inventory:

-Multi-label pool strategy capabilities
+Multi-label Pool Strategy Capabilities
 --------------------------------------

-The following pool strategies support complete multi-label targets.
+The following pool strategies support complete multi-label vectors.
 This list is checked against the exact capability inventory in ``skactiveml/pool/tests/test_multilabel_contracts.py``.
 The test groups strategies by how they consume probabilities, whereas this documentation groups